DCF valuation

 As mentioned in passing above, the actual cash flows shareholders receive, and therefore the obvious cash flows to discount are the dividends.
 This is also theoretically the most correct thing to do.
 The problem with discounting dividends is that not only do you have to forecast the performance of the company, you also need to guess its future dividend policy.

-As the money made by a company belongs to its shareholders regardless of whether it is paid to them or not, we can avoid having to guess at dividend policies by instead discounting the company's earnings.
+As the money made by a company belongs to its shareholders regardless of whether it is paid to them or not, we can avoid guessing what dividend policies will be in the future by instead discounting the company's earnings.
 So can we discount the EPS?
 We cannot, because retained earnings are invested and boost future earnings.
 Simply discounting future EPS would lead to double counting.

 Profits do no necessarily bring in cash to the company (as profits are calculated using the accrual principle).
 Therefore it makes sense to discount cash flows instead.
 If we discount free cash flows we also get rid of the double counting problem.
 Financial theory would also suggest that unless a company has very high return opportunities for expansion (or is investing very badly) then the difference in valuation between a dividend discount valuation and a free cash flow discount valuation will be comparatively small.